Cases are on the rise, especially in the summer

-Kidney stones, hard deposits made of minerals and salts that form inside the kidneys, can affect any part of the urinary tract and often are incredibly painful to pass.
-According to researchers, cases of children and teens with kidney stones have increased steadily over the past two decades.
+Kidney stones are hard deposits made of minerals and salts that form inside the kidneys.
+They can affect any part of the urinary tract and often are incredibly painful to pass.

 A kidney stone may cause the following symptoms: